Graniterock

-Graniterock is an American corporation, founded in 1900 as "Granite Rock", and based in Watsonville, California.
+Graniterock is a US corporation, founded in 1900 as "Granite Rock", and based in Watsonville, California.
 It operates in the construction industry providing crushed gravel, sand, concrete, asphalt and paving services.

 History

 Beginnings

-Granite Rock Company was founded on February 14, 1900 by Arthur Roberts, (A.R.)
-Wilson, and Warren R. Porter.
+Granite Rock Company was founded on February 14, 1900 by Arthur Roberts (A.R.)
+Wilson and Warren R. Porter.
 Wilson was born in San Francisco in 1866, graduated from MIT with the class of 1890, and returned to California where he partnered with Kimball G. Easton in a Bay Area street paving and construction firm known as Easton and Wilson.
 Easton's brother-in-law, Warren Porter, was a well connected Santa Cruz County banker, lumberman, and politician.

 A small granite quarry on Judge Logan's ranch east of Watsonville supplied rock for construction of the Southern Pacific Railroad (SP) for several years before it was acquired by Porter's bank in 1899.
 SP named the quarry spur at railroad milepost 93.2 Logan, after the ranch owner.
 The quarry on the San Andreas Fault minimized drilling and blasting costs by mining rock broken by fault movement.
 Smaller particles of construction aggregate were obtained close to the fault, and coarser material was more distant from the fault trace.
 Porter and Wilson saw its possibilities, found some additional investors, and started up the business with Wilson as Superintendent.
 In the beginning, quarry operations were tough; fifteen men used sledgehammers, picks, shovels and wheelbarrows to break and load broken rock onto horse-drawn wagons for the trip to the railroad line.
 Relief came in 1903 when the quarry was automated with Corliss steam engine-powered McCully crusher No.3.
 It produced 20 tons of 2½-inch rock per hour.
 Crushing capacity was increased by 35 tons per hour in 1904 by crusher No.5 powered by an oil-fired Atlas tandem compound steam engine.
 Rock was transported from the quarry face to the crushing plant in horse-drawn, side-dump rail cars, which were loaded manually.
 There were about 24 men working at the quarry.